abhilashgd/MicroServiceNotes/README.md

 		- Black Box: Every microservice is defined as black box.
 The details of the complexity are hidden from other services/components
 		- Security: The micro service platform itself should provide capabilities for certificate management.
 Different types of credentials, authentication and authorisation based on RBAC ( Role based access model).
 Security is decoupled from the micro service development team as platform standardisation help with it.

+$9 how does micro service communicate with each other ?

+		- In the case of micro service architecture, there are 2 different types of inter-service communication.
+Between micro services

+		- synchronous communication
+		- asynchronous communication

+		Synchronous communication:

+		in the case of Synchronous communication between micro services, the client service waits for the response within a time limit.
+The possible solution is using http protocol using via REST API for inter service communication.

+		Asynchronous Communication:

+		In case of Asynchronous communication, the client service doesnt wait for the response from another service.
+When the client micro service calls another micro service, the thread is not blocked until a response comes from the server.
+		The message producer service generates a message and sends the message to a message broker on a defined topic.
+The message producer waits for only the acknowledgement from the message broker to know that message is received by the broker.

+		The consuming service subscribes to a topic in the message queue.
+All the messages belonging to that topic will be fed to the consuming systems.
+The message producer service and consuming services don't even know each other.
+The response is received in the same methodology through a message broker via defined message topics.

+		Different messaging tools are based on the AMQP ( Advanced message Queuing Protocol).
+Some examples are given below

+		a.
+Apache Kafka
+		b.
+RabbitMQ
+		c.
+Apache ActiveMQ

+#10 what is the difference between monolithic, SOA and micro service architecture ?

+		- Monolithic architecture is similar to a big container wherein all the software components of an application are assembled together and tightly packaged
+		- A service-Oriented Architecture is a collection of services which communicate with each other.
+The communication can involve either simple data passing or it could involve two or more services co-ordinating some activity
+		- micro service architecture is an architectural style that structures an application as a collection of small autonomous services, modemed around a business domain
+		- main difference between SOA and MS architecture is based on sharing of data and info.
+SOA shares and reuses as much as possible while MS focuses on sharing as little as possible

+#11 how to design micro services?

+		- A separate data store for each of the microservice.
+		- The application needs to be split into loosely coupled microservices based on business functionality.
+		- Decentralized framework.
+		- Polyglot architecture as per the business needs.
+		- Services to be designed, developed, deployed, and managed separately.
+		- Domain-driven design
+		- Real-time monitoring of the application should be possible.
+		- Deploy in containers